 The Crunchbase Tech Layoffs Tracker

-More than 191,000 workers at U.S.-based tech companies were laid off in mass job cuts in 2023, according to our tally, and the cuts continue into 2024.
+At least 95,000 workers at U.S.-based tech companies were laid off in mass job cuts in 2024, according to our tally, and the cuts have continued into 2025.
 Follow along here with our comprehensive tech layoffs tracker, updated weekly, of U.S. tech employers cutting jobs — whether that's at companies as large as Google and Microsoft, or smaller startups.

 The following companies were added to the tracker this week: